timani/ansible-digitalocean/README.md

 Digital Ocean Bootstrap
 =======================

-Use the Digital Ocean droplets using Ansible 2.0 to:
+Use the Digital Ocean API v2 to create and Droplets using Ansible 2.0:

 ### Table of contents
 - [Overview](#Overview)